 “I believe he knows that already from your Twitter feed, Master Quentin.
-The altered instructions came after you tweeted at #WhoNeedsFamily, I may add.”
+The altered instructions came after you tweeted #WhoNeedsFamily, I may add.”
 His eyes crinkle at the corners with a gleeful smile.
 “By the way, you should know that your uncle also sent out a decree to the entire coven last night.
-For the time you’re in Romania, none of your friends are allowed to get in contact with you or even reply to your messages.
+For the time you’re in Romania, none of your friends are allowed to get in touch with you or even reply to your messages.
 You’re out here on your own.”

 “They would be suicidal not to.”

-I pick up the candle from the small round table.
-The light doesn’t illuminate much more than a three foot radius around me, but with this source my vampire eyes do the rest.
+I pick up the candle from the small, round table.
+The light doesn’t illuminate much more than a three-foot radius around me, but with this source, my vampire eyes do the rest.

 Vermin.
 Just great.

 Upstairs, the hallway runs in both directions away from the staircase with windows on one wall of the corridor and more doors on the opposite side.
-Here, too, the faintest light beam is shut out with those thick linen curtains.
+Here, too, the faintest light beam is shut out by those thick linen curtains.
 I check out three bedrooms before I find the one that I’m going to make mine.
 It has a huge four-poster bed with red velvet curtains tied to the sides.
-A fireplace has been hewn into the wall opposite the two giant windows with their heavy curtains, and a shelf with books is fastened next to a heavy chest of drawers.
+A fireplace has been hewn into the wall opposite the two giant windows with their heavy curtains, and a shelf lined with books is fastened next to a heavy chest of drawers.